 Figure 11 shows examples in which the system performs well or when it fails.
-As seen in Fig. 11a, the best performing query images are those of distant ridges taken from flat ground, as these images are invariant to small shifts in location.
+As seen in Figures 11a and 11b, the best performing query images are those of distant ridges taken from flat ground, as these images are invariant to small shifts in location.
 When these conditions are met, we obtain GA/|ROI| scores as low as 1×10^{-5} .
-In contrast, photographs of nearby formations or photographs taken on mountainous
+In contrast, photographs of nearby formations such as Figure 11c or photographs taken on mountainous terrain such as Figure 11d are very sensitive to small changes in location.
+Often, this means that our database is not sampled densely enough to contain a good match.